 Most of the major school ranking entities place Villanova in the nation’s top 100 overall, and the school is ranked especially high for value in education (second in the nation, according to US News).
-The school admits about 27% of applicants, and 90% of first time enrolled students graduate from Villanova.
+The school admits about 27% of applicants, and 90% of first-time enrolled students graduate from Villanova.

 Villanova University has a Bachelor of Interdisciplinary Studies available fully online through its College of Professional Studies.
-One of the available concentrations is Leadership, with a curriculum that focuses on managing and leading through strategic communication.
+One of the available concentrations is in Leadership, with a curriculum that focuses on managing and leading through strategic communication.
 Classes relevant to communications include:

 - Theories of Organizational Communication

 - Communication Challenges in Organizations

 Outside of major requirements, students complete 15 courses in the Bachelor of Interdisciplinary Studies Core Curriculum and choose 15 elective courses.
 All students in the program must also complete a Leadership Capstone Course.

 The Bachelor of Interdisciplinary Studies is offered on campus as well as online, or students can opt for a hybrid program.
 In the hybrid program, some classes are taken remotely while there are completed in person.